 Simplifying your checkout is part of a process called the sales funnel.

 The idea behind the funnel is that every part of your site should be geared towards moving your user towards making a purchase.
 The steps of the funnel are: introduction, education, evaluation, decision, purchase, and retaining.
 Notice that the actual purchase is just one step in this process; there’s a very good reason for that.
 The average attention span can only handle so much before it becomes distracted, especially when it’s on the internet.
-Complicating that last step is enough to derail the user off the entire purchase.
+Oracle found that the average attention span is 12 seconds for online users, which means complicating the last step is enough to derail the user’s entire purchase.

 What does the ideal checkout page look like?
 There is no hard and fast rule, but less is always more.
 What is the minimum amount of information you, the business owner, need in order to complete the transaction?
 The actual list of goods, payment information, and shipping information, that’s all.
 The majority of this information can be confirmed in one page, two at the very most.